-This is a principle that is revealed in the Bible, and essential to our understanding of who the Lord is.
-It was necessary that God create a human body for Himself, in order that He would be qualified to act as our Savior.
-This body is described by the prophecy of Psalm 40:6-8 and confirmed by Paul in the New Testament book of Hebrews 10:5-9.
+This is a principle that is revealed in the Bible and essential to our understanding of who the Lord is.
+It was necessary that God would create a human body for Himself in order that He would be qualified to act as our Savior.
+This body is described by the prophecy of Psalm 40:6-8 and confirmed by Paul in the New Testament Book of Hebrews 10:5-9.

-What was it like for Jesus who had been alive forever as an Eternal Spirit, suddenly to find the limits of a human life?
-Here, David and Paul reveal for us, a great mystery; that God would become a man and be willing to suffer and die for us.
-Notice that the words that David penned, 1,000 years before Jesus was born, in describing a body that would be prepared for the Messiah, are the precise words that Paul wrote in his description of Jesus.
+What was it like for Jesus, who had been alive forever as an Eternal Spirit, to suddenly find the limits of a human life?
+Here, David and Paul reveal for us a great mystery, that God would become a man and be willing to suffer and die for us.
+Notice that the words David penned 1,000 years before Jesus was born, in describing a body that would be prepared for the Messiah, are the precise words Paul wrote in his description of Jesus.